Review of the Protection of the Environment Operations (Hunter River Salinity Trading Scheme) Regulation 2002

 The NSW Environment Protection Authority (EPA) has completed the ten-year statutory review of the Protection of the Environment Operations (Hunter River Salinity Trading Scheme) Regulation 2002 (the Regulation).

 To engage stakeholders in the review, the EPA published a comprehensive discussion paper for public consultation, which was informed by the Hunter Catchment Salinity Assessment.
 The EPA considered stakeholder submissions on the discussion paper in finalising the review and has now published a report with recommendations for improving the Regulation and the scheme generally.
 A draft Amendment Regulation has been prepared to implement the recommended changes from the review and the accompanying explanatory tables will assist you to understand the proposed changes.

 The consultation period for the proposed changes to the Regulation closed on 19 February 2016.
-The EPA is currently working to finalise the Amendment Regulation based on stakeholder feedback and anticipates that the Regulation will commence on 1 July 2016.
+The EPA is currently working to finalise the Amendment Regulation based on stakeholder feedback and anticipates that the Regulation will commence in late 2016.

 Overview of the Regulation review process